dooperboop/Bubble-Sort-Simulation/README.md

 https://huggingface.co/spaces/dooperboop/Bubble-Sort-Simulation/tree/main

 ## Author & Acknowledgment
-AI was used to create most of the code for this app, as I was unfamiliar with how gradio worked.
+AI was used to create the interface for this app, as I was unfamiliar with how gradio worked.
 I used AI to assist the creation of the my app, while the text used is my work entirely.
 The AI used in this project was used to create the idea I envisioned within gradio, because of my unfamiliarity with the program.